Italy Heaven's destination guide to Rome

 Hip eating spots

-If you want to hang out with Rome's super-tanned, jewellery-clanking celeb trash, you'll need to get up to date with the current 'in' places - fashionable society in Rome moves en masse from one place to another.
-Here are some of the options:
+If you want to hang out with either Rome’s super-tanned, jewellery-clanking celeb trash or the more understated new media types, you’ll need to get up to date with the current ‘in’ places – fashionable society in Rome moves en masse from one place to another.
+These were some of the options last time we checked:

 Target